Police Nab 3 Dacoits In Shopkeepers Murder Case - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Sep, 2024) The investigators of the Homicide Investigation Unit (HIU) of Police Station Shams Colony on Monday have successfully solved a shopkeeper's murder case by arresting three dacoits.

-The Inspector General (IG) of Islamabad Syed Ali Nasir Rizvi has taken swift action following the incident according to ICT police spokesperson.

-Under IG Rizvi's direction, Deputy Inspector General (DIG) police Syed Ali Raza entrusted the HIU team with the task of tracking the case, he said.
+According to Islamabad Capital Territory (ICT) police spokesperson, following the special directions of Inspector General (IG) of Police Syed Ali Nasir Rizvi, the ICT Police intensified crackdown against the criminal elements in order to eliminate the crime from the city.

+Following these directions, the HIU police team used technical and human resources and succeeded in apprehending three wanted members of a snatcher gang.

-He said the HIU has arrested three suspects in connection with the murder of a shopkeeper during a robbery in Shams Colony.
+He said the HIU arrested three suspects in connection with the murder of a shopkeeper brutally killed during a robbery in Shams Colony on resistance.
+The accused were identified as Usman Ali, Samar and Gul Rehman, he added.

-He said the suspects were apprehended as part of a major operation targeting criminal activities in the area.

-The arrested individuals are accused of killing the shopkeeper who resisted their robbery attempt, he said.

-Further investigation has revealed that the accused were involved in numerous other armed robberies, targeting both passers-by and shopkeepers, he added.

-He said the suspects were known for using firearms and opening fire on victims who resisted.
+HIU recovered snatched cash, documents, motorbike and weapons used in crime from their possession, he said.

-He said several cases have been filed against the suspects at Shams Colony Police Station.
+During the preliminary interrogation, the accused confessed to being involved in numerous snatching activities in the premises of Shams Colony police stations, spokesperson said and added several cases have been filed against the suspects at Shams Colony Police Station.

-DIG Islamabad praised the police team for their efforts, stating, “All legal measures will be taken to ensure the accused are brought to justice,” he added.
+DIG Operations Syed Ali Raza lauded the police team for their efforts, stating, “All legal measures will be taken to ensure the accused are brought to justice.”

-DIG Syed Ali Raza emphasized that large-scale operations are being conducted against organized and dynamic criminal gangs to maintain law and order in the city.
+DIG directed all senior officials for effective crackdown against the accused involved in criminal activities and ensured the safety of lives and property of citizens on priority.

+He said citizens should report any suspicious individual or activity through the emergency helpline “Pucar-15” or via "ICT-15" app.

 Recent Stories